Healthy Homes Assessment Maymorn

 Insulation Maymorn

-A well-insulated house will help to control condensation and reduce the chances of mould and dampness and also makes much easier to allow the household to keep the heat.
+A properly insulated home can reduce condensation and lessen the likelihood of mould and dampness and will also make more easy to the household to hold the heat.

-The "R" stands for thermal resistance and is a measure of how well insulation resists heat flow.
-The greater the R-value, the better the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
+The greater the R-value, the higher the standard of insulation.

 Find out all the details about the Healthy Homes insulation standard.